RedisLabs/redislabs-docs/content/rs/administering/database-operations/creating-database.md

 ### Testing Database Connectivity with redis-cli

-You can find redis-cli utility on each node in Redis Enterprise Software cluster with the rest of the utilities.
-For information about directory locations please refer to the installation page.
+The redis-cli utility is installed on each node in RS cluster with the rest of the utilities.

-Using the URL based connection method, you can provide the database endpoint URL and port number as follows:
+Using the URL-based connection method, you can connect the database endpoint URL and port number.
+The result looks like:

 ```src
 $ redis-cli -h redis-19836.c9.us-east-1-2.ec2.cloud.redislabs.com